 The Urugo Restaurant is open for breakfast, lunch and dinner and offers delicious farm-to-table fare celebrating the flavors of Rwanda.
 Enjoy dining outside on our patio under a canvas awning, surrounded by beautiful gardens and overlooking the scenic valley.

 Choose from traditional local dishes, soups and sandwiches created with vegetables fresh from our organic farm.
 Don’t miss our delicious brochettes and made-to-order pizzas, featuring hand-tossed dough and your choice of fresh toppings baked to perfection in our wood-fired oven.
+Prices start from 200 RWF and go up to no more than 5,000 RWF.

 Enjoy the best coffee in Rwanda, Question Coffee, served up by our professionally trained baristas at the Urugo Roadside Cafe.
 Our coffee is sourced from Sustainable Harvest® an importer of high quality specialty-grade coffees from over 15 countries around the world.
 As pioneer of the Relationship Coffee Model, Sustainable Harvest® promotes the direct trade model and creating a closer connection between farmers and consumers.